VirtuslabWorkshops/terraform-workshop/labs/Lab02.md

 ## Initial setup

 1. Checkout to relevant branch

     ```bash
     git checkout lab02
     ```

 2. Context
-   As it's state in name Infrastructure as _Code_, you would like to adopt best practices for any code maintenance.
-First you will play a bit with state to understand a bit more of Terraform and how it manages state.
-Then you will setup pipeline in GitHub Action to enable CI and code quality check.
+    As it's stated in the name, it’s Infrastructure as _Code_.
+Here you will learn more about it and the best practices for its maintenance.
+First, you will play a bit with the state to understand a bit more about Terraform and how it manages the state.
+Then you will set up a pipeline in GitHub Action to enable CI and code quality checks.

 ## Add tags to VNet

 [Lab02 - state](https://miro.com/app/board/uXjVPUuX2NQ=/?moveToWidget=3458764535124947253&cot=14)
-Terraform `state` is in some sense database for existing resources.
-During `apply` Terraform maps created resources inside file, tracks dependencies and keeps metadata.
+Terraform `state` is in some sense a database for existing resources.
+During the `apply` operation, Terraform maps created resources inside the state file, tracks dependencies, and keeps metadata.

-> If you do not have intrastructure from Lab01, deploy at least `rg` and `vnet` using terraform.
+> If you do not have intrastructure from Lab01, deploy at least `rg` and `vnet` using Terraform.

 1. Navigate to [Azure Portal](https://portal.azure.com) find your VNET and add tag: `owner` with value `<yourInitials>`

-2. Navigate to [vnet](../infra/vnet/) directory and run `terraform plan -var="workload=<yourinitials>" -var="environment=test"` - what is effect?
+2. Navigate to [vnet](../infra/vnet/) directory and run `terraform plan -var="workload=<yourinitials>" -var="environment=test"` - what's the effect?

 3. Navigate to terraform/vnet and edit [`main.tf`](../infra/vnet/main.tf)

-4. Add tags to resource definition
+4. Add tags to the resource definition

     ```terraform
     tags = {
       environment = var.environment